What is Cybermanufacturing?

 S. Bukkapatnam and A. Srinivasa.
 Available: http://tees.tamu.edu/media/197462/cyber-manufacturing-primer.pdf; .

 The summer research program on cybermanufacturing is an REU Program (Research Experiences for Undergraduates) with funding provided by the National Science Foundation.
-This REU will take place over the 10-week period from May 29 to August 6, and will include undergraduate students from other universities as well as students from Texas A&M. This summer’s program will include 10 students total.
+Summer 2021 REU program will take place over the 10-week period from June 1 to August 6, and will include undergraduate students from other universities as well as students from Texas A&M. This summer’s program will include 10 students total.

 Financially, each participant will be given a weekly $500 stipend.
 Additionally, travel costs for field trips will be supported and housing will be provided at no cost.
 Students are responsible for their food expenses.